ralixjs/ralix/docs/HELPERS_API.md

 ## Object

-### `deepMerge(target, source)`
+### `deepMerge(base, overrides)`

-Deep merges two objects, returning a new object.
-Nested objects are merged recursively.
-Arrays and non-object values in `source` override those in `target`.
-The original objects are not mutated.
+Returns a new object by recursively merging `overrides` into `base`.
+When both values are plain objects, they are merged recursively.
+Otherwise, the value from `overrides` replaces the value from `base`, including arrays.
+The original objects are not modified.

 Example:

 ```js
 const defaults = { ui: { theme: 'light', sidebar: true }, debug: false }